 “If we have no peace, it is because we have forgotten that we belong to each other.” – Mother Teresa.
-We are welcoming 2020 with a gorgeous set of Peace Pillows.
-Our custom embroidery designs highlight the amazing stitch precision of the new Janome Memory Craft 550E embroidery-only machine, and they are offered below as free downloads thanks to our sponsorship from Janome America.
+Our gorgeous set of Peace Pillows, with their custom embroidery designs, highlight the amazing stitch precision of the Janome Memory Craft 550E embroidery-only machine.
+The designs are offered below as free downloads thanks to our sponsorship from Janome America.

-It’s our wish for this year and every year: Peace.
+It’s our wish today and everyday: Peace.
 Inner calm within yourself, love and caring among your family and friends, understanding around the world.
 We invite you to celebrate peace.
 Will pillows change the course of nations?
 Probably not, but seeing them every day in your home can remind you to keep peace in your heart and on your mind.

 Our thanks to Janome America for sponsoring Sew4Home as an exclusive Janome studio and for underwriting these stunning designs.
 Of course we realize not everyone has access to an embroidery machine, but we hope these images will inspire you to find out more about how interesting and affordable it can be to add embroidery into the mix in your sewing space.
-Check with your local Janome dealer regarding special offers happening right now on the MC550E and other models as part of Janome’s 99th Anniversary celebration.
+Check with your local Janome Dealer for more information.

 Sewing Tools You Need

 - Sewing Machine and a standard presser foot; you’ll also need an embroidery model to create our Peace designs or a sewing and embroidery model to accomplish both tasks; we used the Janome Memory Craft 550E Embroidery Only machine for our embroidery